-- 1) Judges in any round must be at least four years removed from any affiliation with a team in that round.
-Judges are expected to notify the contest manager of any conflicts of interest prior to the start of competition. - 2) Judges will be responsible for evaluating the participants' speeches for content, logic, evidence, rebuttal, extension, structure, delivery, and their response to questions.
+1) Judges are expected to notify the contest manager of any conflicts of interest prior to the start of competition.

+2) Judges will be responsible for evaluating the participants' speeches for content, logic, evidence, rebuttal, extension, structure, delivery, and their response to questions.
 Both judges will judge all speeches.
-In the event that a judge scores a student from his/her own school, that score will not be tabulated and the other judge's score will count twice. - 3) No participation or ethos score will be adjudicated or awarded in any session of IHSA Congressional Debate.
-Participation and ethos ought to be considered, in conjunction with debating and speaking abilities when determining nominations and rankings. - 4) The judges, acting in concert, shall be the ultimate authorities on parliamentary procedure and fairness in recognizing speakers.
+In the event that a judge scores a student from his/her own school, that score will not be tabulated and the other judge's score will count twice.

+3) No participation or ethos score will be adjudicated or awarded in any session of IHSA Congressional Debate.
+Participation and ethos ought to be considered, in conjunction with debating and speaking abilities when determining nominations and rankings.

+4) The judges, acting in concert, shall be the ultimate authorities on parliamentary procedure and fairness in recognizing speakers.
 They shall have the power and the responsibility to correct and/or overturn a decision of the Presiding Officer if it violates procedure or fairness.

-- 5) At the end of every session, each judge will nominate two speakers (not the Presiding Officer), not from his/her own school, to be considered for advancement to semis.
-Judges must not confer when making nominations. - 6) Judges will score the presiding officer twice during each session (once per each 1⁄2 of the session).
-Scores will count as two speeches. - 7) Judges, of the third preliminary session, will conduct an election for best legislation within that preliminary chamber.
+5) At the end of every session, each judge will nominate two speakers (not the Presiding Officer), not from his/her own school, to be considered for advancement to semis.
+Judges must not confer when making nominations.

+6) Judges will score the presiding officer twice during each session (once per each $\frac{1}{2}$ of the session).
+Scores will count as two speeches.

+7) Judges, of the third preliminary session, will conduct an election for best legislation within that preliminary chamber.
 Each debater in the chamber will be allowed one vote.
 The winning legislation must receive a simple majority of the votes cast.
 If no person earns a simple majority, the legislation that received the lowest vote total will be dropped from consideration and voting will be repeated until there is a clear majority.
 In the instance that more than one piece of legislation is tied for the lowest vote total, eliminate all legislation that has the lowest vote total before re-voting.
 Judges will report the 1st, 2nd, and 3rd Place Legislation from their chamber.
 Tab will use these tallies to calculate which piece of legislation won across all ten Preliminary Chambers.
 That legislation will win IHSA Best Legislation.